yge58/caffe2-opencv-ndkcamera/README.md

 Hello, welcome.
 As title said, the demo deals directly with Android NDK camara c++ api.
 In this project, I tried to minimize java code interacting with Caffe.
 Efficiency is the goal.

-The App is working, but is far from finishing.
-Issues and bugs, if you see any of them or have any improvement suggestions, please help me by filing as many issues as you want.
+The App is working, but far from finishing.
+Issues and bugs (memory leaks, resource allocation and free, multi-thread concurrency...)if you see any of them or have any improvement suggestions, please help me by filing as many issues as you want.
 I will be very grateful.

 # Introduction